songyanghan/muzipeng-academicpage/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student in Electrical Engineering
+role: PhD Student in Electrical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: